 It is no secret that I love to bake.

-I am married to Mr. Organized.
+I am married to Mr. Organized who finds joy in setting up organizational systems for everything in our home.
 He buys organizational supplies for fun.
 I open my drawers and suddenly all of my kitchen utensils are tidy and organized.
 He's the guy who is vacuuming out the car and running it through a car wash BEFORE a road trip.
 Within an hour the windshield is covered with bugs but his philosophy is that at least it started out clean.